Colorado Wyoming Alliance for Minority Participation

-UNC is a member of the Colorado, Wyoming Louis Stokes Alliance for Minority Participation (LSAMP) Program.
-We are members of the consortium of fifteen Colorado and Wyoming instructions of higher education working to increase the number of Black/African American, Native American, Hispanic/Latino, Pacific Islander, and Alaska Native students earning bachelor's degrees in STEM.
+UNC is a member of the Rocky Mountain Louis Stokes Alliance for Minority Participation (LSAMP) Program.
+We are members of the consortium of thirteen institutions of higher education working to increase the number of Black/African American, Native American, Hispanic/Latino, Pacific Islander, and Alaska Native students earning bachelor's degrees in STEM.

 Participating in research is a great way to explore what it’s really like to be a scientist!
 Research and experience show us that active involvement in research connects you with key concepts in your learning and provides valuable experience.
-This summer, the CO WY AMP at UNC is collaborating with LEAP and the STEM-IEC to offer a paid five week summer research experience.
+This summer, the RM AMP at UNC is collaborating with the Office of Undergraduate Research and the STEM-IEC to offer a paid five week summer research experience.

-The five-week program runs from May 23 through June 24, 2022, and includes a stipend of $2500.
-As a program participant you will collaborate with a graduate student on an existing project--spending about 20 hours a week gaining valuable research experience.
+The five-week program runs from May 28 through June 28, 2024, and includes a stipend of $2500.
+As a program participant you will collaborate with a graduate student or faculty member on an existing project--spending 20 hours a week gaining valuable research experience.
 Your mentor will collaborate with you to set norms for the research experience, establish weekly goals, and discuss the various elements of a research project such as background information, project design, data collection, and data analysis.
-By the end of the research experience, you will have done a lot of research, written an abstract, and be prepared to present about your experience.
-Each week, you will also meet with the other students on the Summer Experience program and with Dr. James who is coordinating the program.
+By the end of the research experience, you will have done a lot of research, written an abstract, and be prepared to present about your experience at the Fall Undergraduate Research Symposium on campus.
+Each week, you will also meet with the other students on the Summer Experience program and with Dr. Andrea James who is coordinating the program.

 How to Apply?
 Step One